delphictech/rest-api-comparison/node/README.md

 Use [ASDF](https://asdf-vm.com/) or [nvm](https://github.com/nvm-sh/nvm) to get a more specific version of node.

-Check if node is installed in your terminal:
+Check if node is installed in your terminal before proceeding:

 ``
 node --version